 This one ends with a more prominent cliffhanger than the first, so be prepared to start the 3rd book immediately, I promise you will want to!

-Overall, I give the story 4 ½ dragonflies.
-I enjoyed the book and instantly devoured the third as well (review to come) I would rate this as a 16 or 17+ due to the romantic encounters.
+Overall, I give the story 4 dragonflies.
+I enjoyed the book and instantly devoured the third as well (review here) I would rate this as a 16 or 17+ due to the romantic encounters, they are "closed door".
 There is a bit more violence in this book as well, nothing too severe, but a more significant quantity for sure.

 You can check out all of Amy’s works here, I plan to read more of her works in the future so keep a lookout for more reviews in the future.